tc39/proposal-temporal/docs/timezone.md

 /* WRONG */ tz = new Temporal.TimeZone('local'); // => throws, not a time zone
 ```

-#### Difference between IANA time zones and UTC offsets
+#### Difference between IANA time zones and simple UTC offsets

-The returned time zone object behaves slightly differently depending on whether an IANA time zone name (e.g. `Europe/Berlin`) is given, or a UTC offset (e.g. `+01:00`).
+The returned time zone object behaves slightly differently depending on whether an IANA time zone name (e.g., `Europe/Berlin`) is given, or a UTC offset (e.g., `+01:00`).
-IANA time zones may have DST transitions, and UTC offsets do not.
+IANA time zones may have UTC offset transitions (e.g., because of DST), while the other kind never changes its offset.
 For example:

 ```javascript